Jack Blackham: His final Test

 It was not: Blackham won the toss and elected to bat, and made 74 runs in a partnership of 154 with Syd Gregory, who scored 201.
 This helped Australia on its way to a massive (and apparently unassailable) total of 586.
 After England followed on, Blackham's men were eventually left to make just 176 in the final innings to win.
 They had scored 113 for the loss of just two wickets at the close of play on the fifth evening, but it rained hard during the night.

 Jack Blackham's Test career batting graph.

 Blackham's veteran teammate George Giffen, however, slept right through the storm and was blissfully unaware of it when he got up the following morning, a bright and sunny one.
 Giffen greeted his captain cheerily at breakfast but was met with a face as "long as a coffee-pot".
 Blackham told him what had happened and forecast ominously the danger as the Australian team travelled to the ground, the carriage leaving deep furrows in the moist turf.
 Blackham was right to be so concerned: on a horrific "sticky dog", his side eventually collapsed to 166 all out, losing the match by ten runs.
 At the close, with the Englishmen celebrating, "Blackham walked up and down the balcony like a caged tiger, muttering 'Cruel luck – cruel luck'....
 In short, the team were thoroughly cut up seeing victory thus snatched away....
 'The rain beat us,' said some of them."

 "No!" retorted the Prince of Wicketkeepers.
 "The sun beat us" – which was probably closer to the mark.

 Blackham injured himself in this match and never played Test cricket or kept wickets again.

 Summary

 In his 35 Tests, which included Australia's first seventeen Tests, Blackham made 800 runs at an average of 15.68 (highest score of 74), and he dismissed 60 batsmen (36 caught, 24 stumped).
 In 45 matches for Victoria he scored 1600 runs at 22.85, with one century (109 in 1884), and dismissed 451 batsmen.
-However, his value as a batsman cannot be judged by averages, as he was often at his best when the game was at a critical stage.
-He was not a success as a captain, as he worried too much when off the field.
-After his retirement in 1895, a match for his benefit was arranged, and an annuity was bought with the proceeds.

 He captained Australia in eight matches, winning three.
 His nervous temperament meant that he worried over small setbacks, and he could not bear to watch close finishes.

 Blackham was also a leading Australian rules footballer for Fitzroy Football Club in the Victorian Football Association (VFA) during the 1880s.

 Blackham later invested his earnings from his tours of England, without success.
 A lifelong bachelor, he died in Melbourne, Victoria, with his funeral proceeding from St Paul's Cathedral to the Melbourne Crematorium the next morning.